vinarmani/truf-node/deployments/infra/README.md

 ### 1. Auto-generated Configuration

 This method dynamically generates the TSN node configuration during deployment.
+It deploys both the launch templates and the instances from these templates.

 #### Example Command: